p333ter/spcolumnpermission/README.md

 If this checkbox is checked you need to specify the permission for users or groups like in SharePoint.

 I think that solution is simple and for me, it works without any problem.
 As I said this solution is not perfect and never will be but I am still working on it.
 With combination of Column and View permission you can get very nice results.

+### Installation:
+0. It will be better if you disable any other solutions which you use for column & view permission
+1. Download the wsp file.
+2. Everything needed is included in wsp file so you just only need to Install it.
+Management Shell:
+   - Add-SPSolution c:\SPGuysCustomFieldPermission.wsp
+3. After Successful Installation Deploy it from Central Administration to your Site Collection or from Management Shell:
+   - Install-SPSolution –Identity SPGuysCustomFieldPermission.wsp –WebApplication http://intranet –GACDeployment
+4. Activate it on Site Collection.
+5. Done.